HOME: www.hiltonpond.org

 Ruby-throated Hummingbirds Archilochus colubris--which occur in 38 U.S. states and across southern Canada from April through early October--are the most widely distributed hummingbird species.
 Nonetheless, they are poorly studied in Mexico and Central America where they spend their non-breeding months.
 During our nine-day field trips in 2009 to Guanacaste Province in northwestern Costa Rica, Center director Bill Hilton Jr. will show participants how hummingbirds are observed, captured, banded, and released and teach how to implement observational protocols that are part of "Operation RubyThroat: The Hummingbird Project" and The GLOBE Program.
 Along the way participants will help with many aspects of field work, visit diverse habitats, and learn about fascinating aspects of Costa Rican natural history and culture--from volcanoes to Pacific coastal ecosystems, from coatimundis to tropical butterflies.

 The trip is open to ANY adult interested in studying and reporting observations of hummingbirds in Costa Rica (and--after the trip--in the the rest of Central America, Mexico, Canada, and/or the U.S.).
-You do NOT have to be an experienced birder or scientist or have advance training.
-We will teach you everything you need to know to participate in the project, including observing and working with hummingbirds, deploying mist nets and traps, collecting data, etc.
+You do NOT have to be an experienced birder or scientist or have advanced training.
+We will teach you everything you need to know to participate in the project.
+Although you will not do the actual banding of hummingbirds, you will be involved in every other way, including handling and releasing hummers and other colorful tropical birds, making valuable field observations, deploying mist nets and traps, collecting and recording data, etc. You will NOT be disapppointed!

 Our 2009 expeditions to the wintering grounds of Ruby-throated Hummingbirds are scheduled for 24 January-1 February; 3-11 February; and 13-21 February.
-(Week One must fill before enrollment begins for Week Three; Week Two is reserved for members of Madison WI Audubon.)
 We especially encourage participation by K-12 teachers and will be happy to collaborate with them on efforts to find grants to help underwrite trip costs and/or to work with home institutions if they seek graduate credit for the experience.
-(NOTE: There's also an option for a U.S. or Canadian teacher to travel and participate for FREE by recruiting 14 high school students for a special eight-day trip; student trips can be scheduled anytime November through late February.
+(NOTE: There's also an option for a U.S. or Canadian teacher to travel and participate for FREE by recruiting 14 high school students for a special 7-, 8-, or 9-day trip; student trips can be scheduled anytime November through late February.
 Please contact us for details.)

-Two Costa Rican K-12 educators typically receive full scholarships from Hilton Pond Center to join the adult excursions as active participants.
-Their involvement will help create connections with fellow educators and students from other countries in which Ruby-throated Hummingbirds also occur.
+Costa Rican K-12 educators sometimes receive full scholarships from Hilton Pond Center and Holbrook Travel to join the adult excursions as active participants.
+If so, their involvement helps create connections with fellow educators and students from other countries in which Ruby-throated Hummingbirds also occur.

 After reading the information below, please contact Debbie Sturdivant at Holbrook Travel (1-866-748-6146) if you have any questions about enrolling and/or to request enrollment forms.
 Register early to guarantee you can participate!